rvoskamp/InfoCenter-Customizations-Demo/Customization Tools/JSON Validator/README.md

-# Using Custom Forms Within InfoCenter
+# Using JSON files Within InfoCenter

 InfoCenter customizations uses JSON (*.json*) files for defining some of the components.
 It is strongly recommend to validate their contents to avoid them being ommitted due to a syntax error.